What Does a Virgin Vagina Look Like?

 It’s important to know what your hymen looks like so that you can identify it if you need to.
 But don’t stress about whether your hymen “broke” during sex or not — that’s really not the point of virginity.
 It’s more about getting familiar with your body and learning about how it works.
 So, don’t be afraid to take a moment with a mirror or check out apps like Flo to learn more about your anatomy!

-Zobacz też: Why Does My Vagina Itch Before My Period?
+Zobacz też: Why is My Vagina So Sensitive?

 Vaginal corona